How to Treat Hyperpigmentation

-Most of us experience small patches or spots of darker pigmentation cropping up on our face and would love to remedy it to reveal a smooth even complexion.
+Most of us experience dark spots or patches cropping up on our face which is completely normal.
 Simply put, this is hyperpigmentation — a common condition that causes dark spots to form on your skin.
 We wanted to dig in and give you the info you need to tackle this vexing skincare concern.

 What causes hyperpigmentation?